 In an effort to provide you with the most current and comprehensive information about the program, prospective students must attend an information session for the year of application.
 These sessions will provide valuable information about the application process, program requirements and forms required prior to entering the program.

 Information Sessions are scheduled at the Niceville Campus, Bldg 420, Room 408 Dental Assisting lab.
-Please contact the Dental Assisting Program Department at (850) 729-6444 for details about upcoming information sessions and to verify attendance.
+Please contact the Dental Assisting program department at (850) 729-6444 ext.
+6721 for details about upcoming information sessions and to verify attendance.

 Before program admission